Submitting files

 Analyzing files using URLs

-An alternative method for file analysis is to submit a URL for examination.
-The system loads the URL in a web browser, attempts to download the referenced files, and then dynamically analyzes these files.
+As an alternative to file submission, you can provide a URL for analysis.
+The system loads the URL in a web browser, attempts to download the referenced file, and then performs dynamic analysis on it.